e1ixyz/ReportSystem/README.md

    The shaded jar is written to `target/reportsystem-<version>.jar`.

 2. **Install**
-   - Copy the jar into your Velocity proxy’s `plugins/` directory.
+   - **Velocity**: copy the jar into the proxy’s `plugins/` directory and restart the proxy.
-   - Start (or restart) Velocity to let the plugin generate its data folder (`plugins/ReportSystem/`).
+   - **Paper/Spigot**: copy the jar into the server’s `plugins/` directory and restart the server.
+   The plugin creates a `ReportSystem/` data folder next to `config.yml`, storage files, and HTML exports.

 3. **Configure**
    - Edit `plugins/ReportSystem/config.yml`.
 The defaults in `src/main/resources/config.yml` document every setting.